Edwinngera/sparsex/README.md

 * Feature extraction, spams, when updating self.params with kwargs.
 Try to handle exceptions and wrong keyword arguments.
 * Feature extraction, spams, choose between different decomposition/encoding approaches.
 * Feature extraction, spams, identify and extract all parameters from kwargs for train_params and encoding_params.
+* Feature extraction, spams, think about how to handle sparse matrices.
+Will expanding it cause memory issues?
+* Feature extraction, spams, look into the FutureWarning about that keeps coming up.``` /usr/local/lib/python2.7/dist-packages/spams.py:1783: FutureWarning: comparison to `None` will result in an elementwise object comparison in the future. if D == None:```
 * Classification, use Joachim's SVM-Light.
 * Classification, the classifier needs to know how many features it is requires so that we can put a check if number of incoming/input features is the same as number of features required by the classifier.
 * Pipeline, server configuration state.